- Lasts up to 6 years

 The IUS can be painful to put in, but is usually easy to take out.

 How much effort is the IUS?

-The IUS is put in by a doctor or nurse at a GP surgery, sexual health clinic or family planning clinic.
+The IUS is put in by a doctor or nurse.
 It takes about 15 to 20 minutes to put in.

 The fitting can be painful, and it’s common to have some pain and bleeding for a few days after.